Hyundai Ioniq 5 running costs & insurance

 Hyundai Ioniq 5 insurance group

 Exact service intervals and costs for the Ioniq 5 have yet to be nailed down, however Hyundai does offer service plans so its customers can spread the cost of regular maintenance with affordable monthly payments.
 The exact cost varies depending on the duration of the plan and your anticipated annual mileage.
-A quote can be obtained from Hyundai's official website
+A quote can be obtained from Hyundai's website if you provide your car’s registration number.

-For the moment, all electric cars, regardless of list price, attract zero road tax in the UK, saving Ioniq 5 drivers a useful few hundred quid a year.
+For the moment, all electric cars, regardless of list price, are zero-rated for road tax (VED) in the UK, saving Ioniq 5 drivers a useful few hundred quid a year.
+For company-car drivers, all fully electric cars are in the 2% Benefit-in-Kind (BiK) tax band until at least April 2024, which promises big savings compared to an equivalent petrol or diesel model.

-According to CDL Vehicle Information Services (CDL VIS) data from August 2021, the Ioniq 5 is projected to retain from around 53 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
-The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.85% of its £37,000 list price in that period.
-The range-topping Ultimate fares least well in percentage terms, retaining 53.46% of its near-£46,500 list price.
+According to CDL Vehicle Information Services (CDL VIS) data from June 2022, the Ioniq 5 is projected to retain from around 51 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
+The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.04% of its list price in that period.
+The range-topping Namsan Edition fares least well in percentage terms, retaining 51.42% of its approximately £46,500 list price.

 In This Review